 How No-Fault Laws Affect Your Injury Claim

-In an accident involving a rideshare vehicle, who you will file your no-fault claim with depends on whether you were a rider or driver:
+In an accident involving a rideshare vehicle who you will file your claim for medical expenses with may depend on whether you were a rider or driver:

-- If you were a rider, you will file with the rideshare driver’s insurance.
+- If you were a rider, you may need to file for no-fault benefits with the rideshare driver’s insurance,(if the underlying vehicle insurance policy has an exclusion for rideshare passengers’ no-fault claims;)

 The degree of damages you sustained determines the amount of compensation your lawyer will seek in your claim or lawsuit.
 The damages that support your injury case will depend on how the accident affected you.